HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

-Google Analytics is pretty good, so obviously a lot of work has gone into optimising this, given all that it tracks.
+Google Analytics is pretty good, so obviously a lot of work has gone into optimizing this, given all that it tracks.

 #### Google/Doubleclick Ads